 - Can I bring my own food and use your kitchen?

-I don't offer an evening meal, or make the kitchen or microwave available to guests.
+This is B&B, rather than self-catering accommodation!
+Sorry I don't make the kitchen or microwave available to guests.
 The dining room is only accessible for breakfasts.
-This is a B&B, rather than self-catering!

 - Do you serve a cooked breakfast?

 A cooked breakfast is not offered at The Croft House.

 Breakfast here is what the majority of British people eat: Cereal, Yoghurt, Juice, Toast, Fruit, Tea/Coffee.